Sabrinas Organizing

 Determine what you can control in your life.

-The first solution to help combat these excuses is determining what we can control.
-We can only control how we feel, how we react, what we focus on, and our attitude about all of it.
-Instead of looking at the things you can't control, decide on what you can control.
-Write a list of things you can control in your life and home and read it continuously until it becomes memorized.
+Instead of looking at the things you can't control and getting frustrated, decide on what items you can control and make a decision on.
+Write a list of things you can control in your life and home, and read it continuously until it becomes memorized.

 We are responsible for what we collect in our lives.